HoangGuruu/DevOps-Jenkins-CICD-with-GitHub-Integration-use-EC2-Ubuntu/README.md

 ## 1. Create AWS EC2 instance - Ubuntu
 - Allow 22, 80 , 443
-- Allow 8080 : Jenkins with my IP
+- Allow 8080 : Jenkins with my IP / if with my IP then github will haven't access
 - Allow 8000
 ## 2. Install Jenkin
 ```